Caernarfon railway station: Opening

 The present station is sited on the former standard gauge trackbed adjacent to St. Helen's Road, opposite the former locomotive works of De Winton & Co and beneath the high retaining walls of Segontium Terrace, which can be reached from St Helen's Road via a pedestrian footbridge.
 The station buildings accommodate the booking office, a tourist shop and passenger facilities.
 In the winter of 2005/06, the passenger platform and run around loop at Caernarfon were lengthened to permit the operation of trains up to ten carriages long.

-The narrow gauge line was built from Dinas to Caernarfon in 1997, thus providing the extension to Caernarfon of the Welsh Highland Railway that was originally authorised by Act of Parliament, but never built.
+The narrow gauge line was built from Dinas to Caernarfon in 1997, thus providing the extension to Caernarfon of the Welsh Highland Railway that was originally authorised by an act of Parliament, but never built.
 Between Caernarfon and Dinas, the new Welsh Highland line shares the old standard gauge trackbed with the 'Lôn Eifion' tourist cycle track.
-This section of line is operated by the Ffestiniog Railway under the provisions of The Caernarfon Railway Light Railway Order 1997 made 8 October 1997.
+This section of line is operated by the Ffestiniog Railway under the provisions of the Caernarfon Railway Light Railway Order 1997 (SI 1997/2534) made 8 October 1997.

 A new station to a modern design was built during 2018-19 and was first used for Sion Corn (Santa Claus) trains in December 2018.